Meath County Council

-Meath County Council (Comhairle Chontae na Mí) is the authority responsible for local government in County Meath, Ireland.
+Meath County Council (Comhairle Chontae na Mí) is the local authority of County Meath, Ireland.
 As a county council, it is governed by the Local Government Act 2001.
 The council is responsible for housing and community, roads and transportation, urban planning and development, amenity and culture, and environment.
 The council has 40 elected members.
 Elections are held every five years and are by single transferable vote.
-The head of the council has the title of Cathaoirleach (Chairperson).
-The county administration is headed by a Chief Executive, Jackie Maguire.
+The head of the council has the title of Cathaoirleach (chairperson).
+The county administration is headed by a chief executive, Kieran Kehoe.
 The county town is Navan.

 History

+Meath County Council was established on 1 April 1899 under the Local Government (Ireland) Act 1898 for the administrative county of County Meath, succeeding the judicial county of Meath.

 Meath County Council commissioned a purpose-built headquarters at Railway Street in Navan in the early 20th century.
 It then moved to more modern facilities at the new County Hall on the Dublin Road in Navan in 2017.

+Regional Assembly

+Meath County Council has three representatives on the Eastern and Midland Regional Assembly who are part of the Eastern Strategic Planning Area Committee.

+Elections

+The Local Government (Ireland) Act 1919 introduced the electoral system of proportional representation by means of the single transferable vote (PR-STV) for the 1920 Irish local elections.
+County Meath was divided into 5 county electoral areas to elect the 21 members of the council.
+This electoral system has been retained, with 40 members of Meath County Council now elected for a five-year term of office from 6 multi-member local electoral areas (LEAs).

-Local Electoral Areas and Municipal Districts
+Local electoral areas and municipal districts

-Meath County Council is divided into the following municipal districts and local electoral areas, defined by electoral divisions.
+County Meath is divided into LEAs, defined by electoral divisions, and into municipal districts which exercise powers of the council locally.